tijn/pass-age/README.md

 - Why not?
 - It could be useful to use for password rotation

+## Requirements

+These commands assume you're using pass together with git.
+It won't do much if it cannot examine older versions of your password files.

 ## Installation

 1. Enable pass [extensions](https://www.passwordstore.org/#extensions).
 2. Copy or symlink `age.bash` and `ages.bash` into your `~/.password-store/.extensions` directory.

 ## How to use